florentpoujol/stricter-laravel/readme.md

 Each of these behaviour have there own exceptions (so they are easy to handle in the main exception handler), and you can also provide for each of them a specific callback, with the methods like `Model::handleLazyLoadingViolationUsing($callback)`.

+## Always enforce the morph map

+When you use polymorphic relationships, one of the field involved contains the "type" of the model.
+By model the value is the models FQCN, so for instance `App\Model\User`, which contain 10 useless characters (`App\Model\`) but that still must be indexed.

+As a simple optimisation Laravel allow you to alias you model FQCN's to shorter string via the MorphMap : https://laravel.com/docs/11.x/eloquent-relationships#custom-polymorphic-types

+Typically it is defined in a service provider and I suggest that you always use the `Relation::enforceMorphMap()` method even when you don't yet need polymorphic relations.
+That way you will get an exception when you will define your first one if you forget to setup an alias.

 ## Cleanup your project

 The [Laravel starter project](https://github.com/laravel/laravel) repo is what will become your project.
 Once you install Laravel all these files become yours.